 Edwin Lefèvre in Reminiscences of a Stock Operator

-So, all that makes sense but why bring it up?
-Wall Street Bets, a community of Redditers where investing for a week is considered long-term and a year, an eternity, had someone who goes by the moniker IKnowTheCodings post that he did 20 times his money in four years.
-Old news but it highlights a typical behavior found only at the peaks of a roaring bull market.
+Wall Street Bets, a Redditt community where investing for a week is considered long-term and a year, an eternity, had someone post that he did 20 times his money in four years, a story you’d find mostly at bull market peaks.
 That poster’s investment strategy…

 He said that he usually focuses on a single position, sometimes as much as 90% of his portfolio will be concentrated on his conviction pick.
 At the moment, he’s “the most diversified” he’s ever been, with his portfolio split between AMD and Norwegian Cruise Line.